 IFMA monitors issues and maintains advocacy efforts in the U.S. (at both the state and federal levels) and EU dedicated to:

 - providing reliable information to decision makers on issues affecting the built environment

-- creating common sense solutions for energy efficient building initiatives
+- creating common-sense solutions for energy-efficient building initiatives, and

 - highlighting the importance of education and training in effective facility management.

-IFMA has well-informed advocates in Washington, including staff and regular visits by the board of directors.
-However, the greatest resource IFMA can bring to bear is the experience and expertise of our more than 22,000 members worldwide.
+IFMA has well-informed advocates, including staff and and the board of directors.
+However, the greatest resource IFMA can bring to bear is the experience and expertise of our more than 24,000 members worldwide.
 As IFMA continues to expand our advocacy efforts, we strongly encourage our members to become involved.

-Decisions made on Capitol Hill are increasingly influencing the FM profession, and it is critical that lawmakers get the information directly from those who will be affected by legislation.
-Please take some time to understand the issues IFMA is currently monitoring in Washington and reach out to help educate your elected officials.
+Decisions made on Capitol Hill are increasingly influencing the FM profession, and it's critical that lawmakers hear directly from those who will be affected by legislation.